 Troubleshooting Indoor Seedling Issues

-Overwatering invites disease and pests, and make the plants spindly and weak.
+Overwatering invites disease and pests and make the plants spindly and weak.
 Obviously, this is an easy problem to fix if the seedlings are healthy.
-Simply cut back on your watering!
+Cut back on your watering!

 Seedlings Falling Over and Dying Off